r00t3r-god/r00t3r-god.github.io/index.md

-# Home Of r00t3r's Cyber Security & Machine Learning Adventures
+# Home Of r00t3r's Cyber Security & Machine Learning Adventures (Underline)

 ##### Hello explorer!
 Welcome to r00t3r's blog.
 This is the page that indices all the posts that I've written in a categorized manner.